HercDotMe/favourite-programming-language-app/README.md

 # Favourite programming language app
 A simple VueJS app to call the API

-## Installation

 ## Requirements
 This app requires Docker to be able to run properly.

-This app requires access to the [`vladerc/favourite-programming-language-api`](https://github.com/VladErc/favourite-programming-language-api) API.
+## Installation
+Run `docker-compose up`

+The API container might take a few minutes to come up.